 Visit Alcatraz (book in advance) - it wasn't something that I thought I would be interested in but did it on the recommendation of a friend and loved the derelict buildings, the audio commentary and the atmosphere.

 We joined a tour to Nap/Sonoma booked through Octopus travel and went on a mini bus with only 6 others.
-It was interesting to see the wine country and just the travel there and back was worth it. almost 7 years ago
+It was interesting to see the wine country and just the travel there and back was worth it. about 7 years ago